bezmoradi/tutorials/go/04-function.md

 ## Inlining Decisions by Go Compiler

-Inlining in the context of Go (or any programming language) refers to a compiler optimization where a function's code is inserted directly into the place where it's called instead of being executed as a separate function.
+Inlining in the context of Go (or any other programming language) refers to a compiler optimization where a function's code is inserted directly into the place where it's called instead of being executed as a separate function.
 This can improve performance by reducing the overhead of function calls.
 When the compiler inlines a function, it's like copying and pasting its code wherever the function is used.
 It can make things faster because there's no need to jump to another part of the code to execute that function; everything happens right where it's needed.
 However, the decision of whether or not to inline a function is usually made by the compiler itself based on various factors like the size of the function, how many times it's called, and the optimization settings.
 Inlining can make your code faster, but it can also increase the size of the compiled code.
 It's a trade-off that the compiler balances based on what it thinks will be most efficient.
 As an example, let's dive deep into the following program:

 ```go
 package main